ludofiorio/labs_comp_inte/report.md

-## Ludovico Fiorio s306058 report
+### Ludovico Fiorio s306058 report
+I completed all the labs and issues on time
-### Halloween challenge October 31
+#### Halloween challenge October 31
-- to solve this challenge I've implemented a simple tweak that considers if we covered the set or not and so it acts accordingly
+- to solve this challenge I've implemented a simple tweak that considers if we covered the set or not and so it acts accordingly -> if the set is already covered I remove a set if the set is not covered I add one.
 - this are the final results:
  ````
 (0, 0)